 Euphorbia umfoloziensis R.G.Peckover

-Euphorbia umfoloziensis is a dwarf succulent with the main stem and root, forming a large subterranean tuberous body.
-The stem crowns the root, often branched laterally to form multiple heads and is distinguished from it by horizontally extended depressions from which old branches have fallen.
-The branches are up to 3.2 inches (8 cm) long, up to 1.6 inches (4 cm) thick, constricted at intervals, 3-, 4- or 5-angled, not twisted, simple, bluish-green with lighter green markings.
-It has prominent tubercles with a pair of spines and a rudimentary leaf at the apex.
-Spines are slender, up to 0.4 inches (1 cm) long, reflexed, or slightly V-shaped and with or without basal prickles.
+Euphorbia umfoloziensis is a small succulent with a main stem and root forming a large underground tuberous body.
+The stem crowns the root, often branched laterally to form multiple heads.
+It is distinguished by its horizontally extended depressions from which old branches have fallen.
+The branches are up to 3.2 inches (8 cm) long, up to 1.6 inches (4 cm) thick, constricted at intervals, 3-, 4- or 5-angled, not twisted, and bluish-green with lighter green markings.
+They have prominent tubercles with a pair of spines and a rudimentary leaf at the apex.
+Spines are slender, up to 0.4 inches (1 cm) long, reflexed, or slightly V-shaped, with or without basal prickles.
 The cymes are produced only on new growth, one from each flowering eye consisting of 1 cyathium.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care